 What are the causes of Pediatric Chorea?

 Chorea can occur at any age and be due to several possible triggers, which include:

-- Brain tumors and lymphoma
+- Brain tumors

 - Cerebral palsy

-- Head trauma
+- Head/brain trauma

-- Hyperthyroidism or hypothyroidism
+- Hyper or hypothyroidism (hormone imbalance)

-- Infections like chicken pox, Lyme disease, HIV-related immune deficiencies and bacterial endocarditis (heart infection)
+- Infections like chickenpox, Lyme disease, HIV-related immune deficiencies and bacterial endocarditis (heart infection)